davidmreed/ktema-org-zola/content/articles/2023-01-24-understanding-build-orgs-environmental-dependencies.md

 The [Org Shape](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_shape_intro.htm) feature allows you to create a scratch org whose basic shape (features, settings, edition, limits, and licenses) matches a production org.
 While this capability is more likely to be useful for end users building packages to install in their production orgs, it can also be used by ISVs to support building managed packages with org-shape dependencies that are difficult or impossible to reproduce using other tools, such as licenses and limit increases that aren't exposed using the scratch org feature framework.

-An Org Snapshot goes even beyond Org Shape to include all of the customization in the org &emdash; not just the basic shape elements like features and settings.
+An Org Snapshot goes even beyond Org Shape to include all of the customization in the org — not just the basic shape elements like features and settings.
 Only Org Snapshots can address a handful of particularly thorny problems, like the ones discussed below.

 Org Shapes and Org Snapshots can help address environmental dependencies that are otherwise impossible to satisfy, making it possible to build 2GPs that couldn't exist without them.
-But both strategies also increase the extent to which the package pipeline depends on opaque artifacts &emdash; the shape or snapshot &emdash; which cannot be reviewed, diffed, or even inspected in source control.
+But both strategies also increase the extent to which the package pipeline depends on opaque artifacts — the shape or snapshot — which cannot be reviewed, diffed, or even inspected in source control.
 That facet exacerbates the difficulty of fully defining a package's dependencies, and for that reason I encourage using them for managed packaging only to solve specific problems.

 There are a handful of environmental dependencies that are difficult or impossible to satisfy with a typical scratch org definition file.
 Licenses that aren't available in the feature framework, or configuration that isn't exposed to the Metadata API, can sometimes be addressed with Org Shape.

-Deploy-time dependencies in packaged metadata on configuration other than features, org settings, or sObject Record Types or Sharing Models, cannot be addressed other than by using an org snapshot.
-One way to create such a dependency is to package a Business Process/Record Type on a standard object that includes references to custom picklist values.
-Including, for example, this Business Process metadata in your package:
+Deploy-time dependencies in packaged metadata on configuration other than features, org settings, or sObject Record Types or Sharing Models cannot be addressed other than by using an org snapshot.
+One way to create such a dependency is to package a Business Process/Record Type on a standard sObject, where your configuration includes references to custom picklist values.
+Including, for example, this Case Business Process metadata in your package:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>